thiswillbeyourgithub/wdoc/DocToolsLLM/docs/USAGE.md

     BeautifulSoup.
 Useful to decode html stored in .js files.
     Do tell me if you want more of this.

+* `--min_lang_prob`: float, default `0.5`
+    * float between 0 and 1 that sets the threshold under which to consider a document invalid if the estimation of fasttext's langdetect of any language is below that value.
+    For example, setting it to 0.9 means that only documents that fasttext thinks have at least 90% probability of being a language are valid.

 * `--source_tag`: str, default `None`
     * a string that will be added to the document metadata at the key `source_tag`.
 Useful when using filetype combination.